francopasut/francopasut.github.io/_posts/2019-12-12-emacs-quick-buffer.md

 and write a random name.

-This way you will have created a buffer with an effortless name that will be deleted when you exit the program.
+This way, you will have created a buffer with an effortless name that will be deleted when you exit the program.

 No residual will remain in the disc.
 Unless you decide to give a file name by pressing